cocotb/cocotb/docs/source/quickstart.rst

 ----------------------
 In this first example there is only one sequential routine.
-The routine starts by setting a default value to the ``ena`` signal, activating the reset signal, instantiates and starts a :class:`cocotb.clock.Clock` to easily generate a clock input.
+The routine starts by setting a default value to the ``ena`` signal, activating the reset signal, instantiating and starting a :class:`cocotb.clock.Clock` to easily generate a clock input.
 Then some time is awaited before deactivating the reset signal, to exit out of the reset state of the ``dut``.
-Then the ``ena`` signal is `activated` for ten clock cycles, before verifying that the counter in the module has the value ten.
+Then the ``ena`` signal is `activated` for 10 clock cycles, before verifying that the counter in the module has the value 10.
 Then the ``ena`` signal is `deactivated` and some time is awaited, before checking the counter value again to verify that it was not incrementing while ``ena`` was low.